bkirova/sync/README.md

 # synkit

-Utility modeule whitch facilitates the synchronization of Node.js loops and function flows.
+Utility module whitch facilitates the synchronization of Node.js loops and function flows.